CDS-AU-DK/cds-language/README.md

 # Language Analytics - Spring 2022

-This repository contains all of the code and data related to the Spring 2022 module _Language Analytics_ as part of the bachelor's tilvalg in [Cultural Data Science](https://bachelor.au.dk/en/supplementary-subject/culturaldatascience/) at Aarhus University.
+This repository contains all of the code and data related to the Spring 2023 module _Language Analytics_ as part of the bachelor's elective in [Cultural Data Science](https://bachelor.au.dk/en/supplementary-subject/culturaldatascience/) at Aarhus University.

 This repository is in active development, with new material being pushed on a weekly basis.

 ## Technicalities